Westminster, Maryland: Geography

 Westminster is located at 39°34′36″N 77°0′0″W (39.576551, −77.000120).
 Westminster is approximately 36.5 mi driving distance northwest of Baltimore and 37.5 mi driving distance southwest of York, Pennsylvania.

 According to the U.S. Census Bureau, the city has a total area of 6.64 sqmi, of which 6.63 sqmi is land and 0.01 sqmi is water.
 Westminster has access to two water reservoirs at present, Liberty and Piney Run; the county has also proposed a Union Mills Reservoir and Gillis Falls Reservoir.

 Climate

 Westminster lies in the humid subtropical climate zone bordering on a humid continental climate, with hot and humid summers and cool winters with highly variable seasonal snowfall.
-Due to its elevation, distance from the Chesapeake Bay and urban heat island, temperatures in Westminster are often considerably lower than in Baltimore, especially at night.
+Due to its elevation and distance from the Chesapeake Bay and Baltimore's urban heat island, temperatures in Westminster are often lower than in Baltimore, especially at night.

 Tornado activity

 Westminster's historical tornado activity is slightly above the Maryland state average and 38% greater than the overall U.S. average.
 On April 15, 1952, an F3 tornado (which has wind speeds of 158–206 mph) hit 15.5 miles from the city center, injuring four people and causing between $500,000 and $5,000,000 in damages.
 On July 19, 1996, an F3 tornado struck 5.5 miles away from the Westminster city center, injuring three people and causing $5 million in damages.
 On April 16, 2011, a tornado touched down around 8:00 pm EST. Shortly after sunrise on February 7, 2020, an EF1 tornado crossed directly over downtown, heading parallel to Maryland 27 northward on the west side.
 This damaged siding and shingles on multiple structures and brought down several trees.
 Schools across much of the county took shelter due to the tornado warning.